 How do you maintain Velocity status after parental pause?

-During this final 12 months, you'll need to retain your status as usual, to keep your status beyond this year.
+During this final 12 months, you'll need to retain your status as usual to keep it beyond this year.

 In short, members are assured of 18 months of elite status from the time they begin a parental pause: six months where status credits don't matter, and a further 12 months, where status credits are needed to keep that membership for longer.